matkoch/MassTransit/docs/learn/support.md

 - Major Release means a generally available release of the Software that contains functional enhancements, extensions, and deprecations, denoted by incrementing the first number in the version (e.g., Software 8.0.0 to Software 9.0.0).
-- Minor Release means a general available release of the Software that introduces a limited amount of new features and functionality, denoted by incrementing the second number in the version (e.g., Software 8.0.0 to Software 8.1.0).
+- Minor Release means a general available release of the Software that introduces a limited number of new features and functionality, denoted by incrementing the second number in the version (e.g., Software 8.0.0 to Software 8.1.0).
 - Maintenance Release means a generally available release of the Software that typically provides maintenance fixes only, denoted by incrementing the third